-Employment relationships are similar to personal relationships.
-Rarely do they end to the satisfaction of both parties.
+Employment relationships are similar to personal relationships; rarely do they end to both parties' satisfaction.
 One party often would like the relationship to continue, while the other party has a beneficial interest in severing the relationship and moving on to greener pastures.
-If done correctly, a “break-up” will allow both parties to move forward with no or relatively few feelings of resentment.
-Conversely, a “bad break-up” may leave one party harboring resentment and looking for retribution or money.
-In the case of employment relationships, a “bad break-up” may lead to a lawsuit, which could lead to liability and certainly will lead to spending money litigating, settling or both.
+If done correctly, a "break-up" will allow both parties to move forward with no or relatively few feelings of resentment.
+Conversely, a "bad break-up" may leave one party harboring resentment and looking for retribution or money.
+Unlike in personal relationships, retribution for a "bad break-up" in an employment relationship may lead to a lawsuit, which could lead to liability and certainly will lead to spending money litigating, settling or both.

 - Terminating an Employee

 - Consider the Nature of the Employment Relationship

 - Contract Employees